-The Company's foreign exchange risk capital requirement is €381k emanating from a net foreign exchange exposure of €4,763k based on the latest relevant calculations of the Company's capital requirements as at 31 December 2022.
+The Company's foreign exchange risk capital requirement on a solo basis is $\in 305$ k emanating from a net foreign exchange exposure of $\in 4,172$ k while the foreign exchange risk capital requirement on a consolidated basis is $\in 281$ k emanating from a net foreign exchange exposure of $\in 4,207$ k based on the latest relevant calculations of the Company's capital requirements, as at 31st of December 2023.

-The Company continues to regularly monitor the impact of exchange rate risks and if deemed necessary, corrective actions will be taken to minimize the effect.
+The Company continues to regularly monitor the impact of exchange rate risks and if deemed necessary corrective actions will be taken to minimize the effect.